mapsver/MGTOA-Calendar/README.md

 *****BUGS: Fix them manually******
 - In the final Excel output, look for cells that have 5 rows filled.
 In cases where the words are long it may spill over into adjacent cells which are subsequently overwritten.
 - Correct "until Full Night"
+- Quick lookup for long content.
+Open 'drikCalendarPHX-Vakyam.txt' and look for lines longer than 250words.
+These are potential candidates for spillovers

 Automation Todos:
 - Fix bug: Correct "until Full Night" with "Full Night"